 Claiborne is a world-class runner and gifted motivational speaker who happens to also be a Special Olympics athlete and a person who has an intellectual disability.
 She is a celebrated game changer, and her accomplishments include:

-- Receiving one honorary doctorate degree from Quinnipiac University in 1995, one honorary doctorate degree from Villanova University in 2003 and one honorary doctorate degree in 2019 from York College in Pennsylvania.
+- Receiving one honorary doctorate degrees from Quinnipiac University in 1995 and one honorary doctorate degree from Villanova University in 2003, and York College of Pennsylvania, 2019.

 - Completing 26 marathons and finishing twice in the top 100 women in the Boston Marathon.